campbellja/payslip/readme.md

     A CSV text parsing package for .net core - useful for reading/writing CSV file formats.

 # Design
+Payslip is a ASP .NET Core MVC web application

+`Payslip.Web`: Web frontend for interacting with the Payslip Service to generate Payslips;

+`Payslip.Model`: Payslip calculation domain models and classes;

+`Payslip.Service`: Contains the Payslip service for processing and outputting Payslips.
+This can be consumed by another service, console app or web app;

+`Payslip.DataAccess`: For processing input files and outputting CSV files, and

+`Payslip.Tests`: Unit tests and integration tests for testing file processing and calculation behaviours.

-## Assumptions
+## Employee Input Assumptions

-### Super Rate
+`Annual Salary`: This is a positive integer and any negative or fractional values will not be accepted.

-Superannuation rate percentages are appended with a `%` symbol in the Employee input file.
+`Super Rate`: Superannuation rate percentages are appended with a `%` symbol in the Employee input file.

 ### Pay Periods
 `Whole Months`: A Pay Period is defined as a date range of whole months; ranges for partial months are not valid input.